Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Preliminaries

-Recall that $\mathbf{E}_K(\mathbf{h})$ in Eq. \ref{eq:jacobian_SMoE_2} is a set of expert with ReLU activation, we assume this network should not output negative value as activation is located on positive side.
-We also know the fact that the Jacobian of softmax $\mathbf{J}_{softmax}$ is symmetry and always Positive Semi-Definite (PSD) \cite{gao2017properties}, making the optimization of better routing score is always positive.
-In contrast, $log (\textbf{g}) + 1 = [log (g_1) + 1, log (g_2) + 1, \dots, log (g_N) + 1]$.
-When sharp distribution appears, only one $g_j$ is closed to 1 while other $g_i,(i \neq j)$, are closed to 0.
+Recall that $\mathbf{E}_K(\mathbf{h})$ in Eq.\ref{eq:jacobian_SMoE_2} is a set of expert with ReLU activation, we assume this network should not output negative value as the activation is located on positive side.
+We also know the fact that the Jacobian of softmax $\mathbf{J}_{softmax}$ is symmetry and always Positive Semi-Definite (PSD) \cite{gao2017properties}, making the optimization direction of better routing score is always positive as the eigen-values are positive.
+In contrast, when sharp distribution appears, only one $g_j$ is closed to 1 while other $g_i,(i \neq j)$, approach to 0 in $log (\textbf{g}) + 1 = [log (g_1) + 1, log (g_2) + 1, \dots, log (g_N) + 1]$.
 Therefore, $\frac{1}{\mathcal{H(\textbf{g})}^2}(log (\textbf{g}) + 1)^\top$ is exponentially dominated by negative value, producing conflict gradient between $\mathbf{J}_{load}$ and the first term of $\mathbf{J}_{MoE}$.
-The Top-K operation does not change PSD property of term, but the gradient will be backward through the off Top-K term in $J_{MoE}$.
-It is also worthy to notice that gradient in Eq. \ref{eq:load_balance_Jacobian} conflict occurs for all Top-K number as the load balance loss consider all $g_i$ regardless of number K expert selection.
-Taking an extreme example, Top-1 selection \cite{fedus2022switch} would generate one $g_i$ out of $\textbf{g}$ for the second term of Eq. \ref{eq:jacobian_SMoE_2} while Eq. \ref{eq:load_balance_Jacobian} still take all $g_i$ to gradient computation.
-Therefore, \textit{the opposite gradient from axillary load balance loss makes the training difficult to converge to global minimum and Expert selection becomes ambiguous, failing to reflect actual capacity of expert}.
+Although recent works argue that Sparse MoE is not fully differentiable \cite{puigcerver2023sparse,wang2024remoe} since the experts are not fully activated, the Top-K operation does not change PSD property of the first term in Eq.\ref{eq:jacobian_SMoE_2}.
+In practice, we also do not observe any optimization problem caused by this discontinuity and this observation aligns with previous research \cite{fedus2022switch}.
+Gradient will still be backward through the term where the activation mask is $m_i=1$ in $J_{MoE}$.
+In addition, we notice that first term gradient of Eq. \ref{eq:jacobian_SMoE_2} is only impacted by the Top-K $g_i$ while the gradient in Eq. \ref{eq:load_balance_Jacobian} is dominated by the Top-K $g_i$.
+The sharper the gating score distribution is, the more gradient conflict will be.
+It is also worthy to notice that gradient in Eq.\ref{eq:load_balance_Jacobian} conflict occurs for any Top-K selection as the load balance loss consider all $g_i$ regardless of number K expert selection.
+Taking an extreme example, Top-1 selection \cite{fedus2022switch} generates one $g_i$ out of $\textbf{g}$ for the second term of Eq.\ref{eq:jacobian_SMoE_2} while Eq.\ref{eq:load_balance_Jacobian} still take all $g_i$ to gradient computation in practice.
+Therefore, \textit{the opposite gradient from auxiliary load balance loss makes the training difficult to converge to global minimum and Expert selection becomes ambiguous, failing to reflect actual capacity of expert}.